ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 * Lastly, we see that for dating couples, the proportion who attended the same **university** is quite low at just around 15% but when we look at dating couples, this number more than doubles.
 This is an indication that couples who did not attend the same college or university tend to break up at a higher rate than those who did.
 This perhaps makes sense due to shared experiences, geographic proximity, etc.

 ---
 <a name="age"></a>

+# At What Age Do People Meet their Significant Others?

 Another question we can ask is at what age people meet their significant other.
 We first split up our population into four groups: dating males, dating females, married males, married females.
 We then ask, for each group, when each person met the person they are currently dating / married to, and analyze the results.
 The histograms below outline the results.